segmentio/segment-docs/src/connections/destinations/catalog/actions-google-campaign-manager-360/index.md

 ### Prerequisites

 Before you begin, you need to have a Google Campaign Manager 360 account, with a Profile ID and a Floodlight Configuration ID.
-It'll be also necessary to configure the Floodlight activities you want to track.
+These are necessary to configure the Floodlight activities you want to track.

 ### Connect to Google Campaign Manager 360